El Ritmo de los Días

 Tomorrow I will read more deeply, Haraway on situated knowledges, more Ahmed on orientation and the work of reorientation.
 The theoretical scaffolding continues to grow, helping me grasp the broader significance of what I am documenting here.

 But tonight the theory feels secondary to something simpler.
 To the recognition that my body has stopped bracing.
 That sleep comes without struggle.
 That I can sit on a balcony in the evening watching pelicans and feel… at peace.
 Simply at peace.
-Without needing to analyze it, justify it, or turn it into something useful.
+Without needing to analyse it, justify it, or turn it into something useful.

 Good Night Loreto